 golang.org/x/crypto v0.0.0-20201016220609-9e8e0b390897

-Once the connection is established, the SFTP client object will be assigned to the variable: sc.
+Once the SSH connection is established, the SFTP client is initialized and assigned to sc, which is used for all file operations.

 package main